How to Design a Dashboard: Your 5-Step Guide to Devoted Users

 As the goal process continues, you can start thinking of the executive dashboard layout.
 Often dashboard designers find the design a challenge.
 There are multiple KPIs and data points that you want to share.
 It can be challenging to determine where to start.
 All of the dashboards I have designed have had their executive flavor.
 You’ll have to find your design flavor.

-For layouts, you generally want the essential indicators larger.
 Users inherently believe that the larger the indicators are, the more critical they are, objects closer together are related and objects the same color are related.
 It is how we have been taught to observe the world since first grade.
 It is vital to factor hierarchy into your dashboard design.

 Plan your layout.
 Don’t discount good ole paper and pencil for this task.
 At least sketch some initial ideas on paper.
 When getting started, You should logically group the data and consider the user’s path through the data.
 Determine which KPIs are vital and which metrics are helpful secondary information.